Jahazielvaz/ultimate-api-call-practice/ajax/social-network/OBJECTIVES.md

 ## ALL ABOVE TASKS COMPLETED

 #OBJECTIVES 2
+- Do some kind of email validation.
+Go through the steps inside the academind model, and break down each step and follow it over and over, until you get it.
 - Create a post route for login.
 - Verify that the email address exists
 - Verify that the unencrypted password, matches the encrypted password